wafarag/Robot-Navigation-by-Deep-Q-Learning/README.md

 ### Additional Informations

 - [Performance Report](./Report.pdf) : Result report of training score
-when using Deep Q-Network as agent.
+when using a Deep Q-Network as an agent.